Plantar Fasciitis? Probably Not.

 - Tendon degeneration

 Adhesion can form in any muscle in your foot and calf and form from overuse (standing, walking, running).
 It acts like glue in your muscles causing them to become weak and less flexible.
 This will generate pain and cause the tendons in your heel to become overloaded and degenerated (more on this below).
-A soft tissue specialist will break down adhesion with Manual Adhesion Release™ or Instrument Adhesion Release™(Method will be determined by which muscle is involved).
+A soft tissue specialist will break down adhesion with Manual Adhesion Release™ or Instrument Adhesion Release™.
+Which treatment they will use will depend on the muscles involved.
 Below are 2 brief video clips of Dr. Phipps utilizing both techniques on muscles that will contribute to your foot pain.

-Injections, rolling your foot on a ball, stretching, ice, and anti-inflammatories will not break down adhesion.
-Adhesion needs to be properly treated so that it can be quickly reduced with expert treatment and will improve the function of your foot immediately.
+Treatments such as. injections, rolling your foot on a ball, stretching, ice, and anti-inflammatories will not break down adhesion.
+With expert treatment, this will improve the function of your foot immediately.

 A tendon is a soft tissue structure that attaches a muscle to a bone.
 Below shaded in orange, green, and blue are 3 muscles that have their tendons attach onto the heel.
-These tendons are capable of degenerating and causing heel pain, which is commonly misdiagnosed as plantar fasciitis.
+These tendons are capable of degenerating and causing heel pain commonly misdiagnosed as plantar fasciitis.

 Contact Phipps Soft Tissue and Spine today to receive the correct diagnosis for your foot pain.
 Ignoring your foot pain or relying on ineffective treatment methods will only make your condition worse and harder to resolve.